 Search our list of UNSW Law & Justice postgraduate research supervisors and familiarise yourself with our postgraduate research programs and subject experts.

-All applicants must apply online for entry into a UNSW Law & Justice PhD, Master of Laws (Research) or MPhil.
+All applicants must apply online, opens in a new window for entry into a UNSW Law & Justice PhD, Master of Laws (Research) or MPhil.

 There are two ways to apply for a research degree: